MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-exchange-monitoring.md

 - Recoverable items

-The Exchange licensing scenario checks if the priority account is not able to log in due to invalid license issues, which can be addressed by the tenant admin.
+The Exchange licensing scenario checks if the priority account isn't able to log in due to invalid license issues, which can be addressed by the tenant admin.

 The remaining five scenarios above check if your priority account’s mailbox is close to reaching or has reached the limits described in [Exchange Online limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#mailbox-storage-limits).

 For these scenarios, you can see active and resolved advisories and incidents affecting your priority accounts.
 Identifiable information for the priority accounts will be displayed in the advisory or incident details along with recommendations.
-Here is an example from the page at **Health > Service health > Exchange Online**.
+Here's an example from the page at **Health > Service health > Exchange Online**.

 :::image type="content" source="../media/microsoft-365-exchange-monitoring/exchange-priority-accounts-example.png" alt-text="Example of active and resolved advisories and incidents affecting your priority accounts":::

 In the affected account pane, the **Status** column has these values:

 - Fixed: The issue causing the advisory or incident has been addressed for the priority account.
-There is no longer an issue.
+There's no longer an issue.

 - Active: The issue causing the advisory or incident is ongoing for the priority account.
 The issue remains.

-- Delayed: The issue causing the advisory or incident has not been addressed for the priority account in 96 hours, so it is suspended.
+- Delayed: The issue causing the advisory or incident hasn't been addressed for the priority account in 96 hours, so it's suspended.
 The issue remains.

-Here is an example.
+Here's an example.

 :::image type="content" source="../media/microsoft-365-exchange-monitoring/exchange-status-column-example.png" alt-text="Example of the status column in the affected account pane":::